-- a.
-Funding may be used to purchase general supplies for student organization activities and events. - b.
+- b.
 Supplies purchased with an organization's funding belong to the student organization and not individual students.
 As such, supplies should remain with the organization when student members graduate. - c.
 Before a student organization purchases any technical equipment, they should reach out to AV Services and LITS to see if the College already has equipment available.